 PAs should address both the quantity and quality of their engagement and outreach activities in the narrative of the program reporting.
 For example, if a PA chooses to hold community meetings to inform customers about the Equity Segment program(s), the PA should include in its report the number of meetings that were held and a description of what was discussed during those meetings.
 If a PA chooses to consult with an advisory body, such as a council or committee, the PA should describe in its report when it consulted this body, as well as the topics that were discussed and the feedback received.

-Option 2: Community engagement as a Principle (or possibly Metric?).
+Option 2: Community engagement as a Principle

-Description as to why some WG members prefer this option [to be drafted by COB 10/5]
+see appendix B, pg 29 for option 2

 The EMWG members who prefer each option are shown below in Table 4.